fockee/fockee.github.io/index.md

 *  **Robust** algorithms in machine learning.

 ## Teaching Assistant
+Perhaps he is not good at teaching.
+Actually he was criticized as a wordy teacher when he taught his younger cousin the plane geometry, as he was illustrating how to reduce things to axioms.

 #### Undergraduate course
 * 01118601 Algorithms for Big Data (2021 spring)